July 16, 2025 | Country Life

 Size of Land

-Normally, a hobby farm does not command a large amount of land because of the nature of its use.
-In most cases, anywhere within this 5-10 acre range will work if you are contemplating owning and housing animals.
+Normally, a hobby farm does not require a large amount of land because of its use.
+In most cases, anywhere within a 2-10-acre range will work if you are contemplating owning and housing animals in smaller pens.
+This range of land will also allow for a small barn/ drive shed/ pen.

-More to that, you will also want to consider how many animals you intend on homing and the healthy amount of space required for those animals.
-This will be easy for small animals such as chickens or bees, but more challenging for larger farm animals like horses and cows.
+However, we will also consider your future plans during your house hunt.
+If you are thinking about having kids, or maybe anticipating having grand-babies around, potentially wanting to have ADU’s, an in-law suite or a guest house… these are all important factors to consider along the way.
+More to that, you will also want to consider how many animals you intend to home and the amount of space they will require.
+This will be easy for small animals such as chickens or bees, but more challenging for larger farm animals like horses and cows, which require stalls and grasslands/pastures.

-Maybe, you will fall in love with farming and decide to start a business based on this passion, such as training and boarding horses, starting a small dairy operation, making maple syrup or starting a commercial garden.
-It may be hard to anticipate these lifestyle changes but they are important to consider regardless of your long-term concepts.
+Maybe you will fall in love with farming and decide to start a business based on this passion, such as horse training and boarding, a small dairy operation, maple syrup production, or a commercial garden.
+It may be hard to anticipate these lifestyle changes, but they are important to evaluate regardless of your current plans.

 Soil Quality & Drainage